 Are you a cradle Episcopalian?
 Raised Catholic, Jewish, Buddhist or “none of the above”?
 Are you gay, straight or transgender?
 Republican, Democrat or Independent?

 Do you have an unshakeable faith that sustains you in good times and bad?
-Or do you sometimes question the existence of a loving God in a world that seems so broken, as the Archbishop of Canterbury, head of the Anglican Communion (including the Episcopal Church), recently said?
+Or do you sometimes question the existence of a loving God in a world that seems broken?

 You’ll find yourself in good company at St. Philip’s.